zuozhenggh/learning-library/oci-library/L100-LAB/Identity_Access_Management/IAM_HOL.md

    ![New group is shown]( img/image006.png)

-5. Now, let’s **create a policy** that gives your group permissions in your assigned compartment.
+5. Now, let’s create a security policy that gives your group permissions in your assigned compartment.
 For example, create a policy that gives permission to compartment **Demo** to members or group oci-group:

    a) On the **Menu** click **Identity**, and then click **Policies**.

    b) On the left side, select **Demo** compartment.
    ![Select ***Demo** compartment]( img/img007.png)

-   > NOTE: You may need to click on the + sign next to your main compartment name to be able to see the subcompartment ***Demo***.
-If you do, and you still don't see the subcompartment, ***Refresh your browser***.
-Sometimes your browser caches the comparment information and does not update its internal cache.
+   > NOTE: You may need to click on the + sign next to your main compartment name to be able to see the sub-compartment ***Demo***.
+If you do, and you still don't see the sub-compartment, ***Refresh your browser***.
+Sometimes your browser caches the compartment information and does not update its internal cache.

    c) After you have selected the **Demo** compartment, click **Create Policy**.